cyberf1y/htmlc/README.md

 ```

 #### Note
-You can reproduce the example by running the following commands:
+You can reproduce the example by running the commands:
 ```sh
 cd example
 py ../lhtml.py